5 Questions to help plan your adventure in Ethiopia

 None of these treks are technical, and can be as intense (or not) as you want them to be.
 We don’t presume any fitness level on our travellers and we can tailor the itinerary so that it feels perfect for you.

-If you're going to Ethiopia, you definitely want to visit some of the must-sees, that includes the big 3 but also incredible places like Lalibela, Gondar, Bahir Dar, Bale Mountains National Park, and countless others.
-Combine these with some more off the beaten track destinations, like the ancient city of Harar or some trekking in Tigray.
+If you're going to Ethiopia, you definitely want to visit some of the must-sees, that includes the big 4 but also incredible places like Gondar, Bahir Dar, Harar, Axum, the Rift Valley, Tigray, the Bale Mountains National Park, and countless others.

 With so much to do in Ethiopia, it can be hard to know where to start and what to include.
 Ethiopia is a big country, and although it’s well-connected, journey times can add up if you’re travelling across the country.
 Therefore, how long you have to play with is a huge factor in what you can do.